Slavyan1/Ideas-for-Startup/README.md

 # Ideas-for-Startup
-Here i'll testing smth new for continous using
+Here i'll testing smth new for continuos using